ltgoslo/NorSynthClinical/README.md

 # NorSynthClinical

-Annotation guidelines for family history extraction from synthetic corpus of clinical text.
-The paper titled **Iterative development of family history annotation guidelines using a synthetic corpus of clinical text** is accepted for publication at [LOUHI](https://louhi2018.fbk.eu/home) workshop which is collocated with [EMNLP 2018](http://emnlp2018.org).
+Data and system for family history extraction from a synthetic corpus of Norwegian clinical text.
+The paper desccribing this work, entitled **Iterative development of family history annotation guidelines using a synthetic corpus of clinical text**, was presented at [LOUHI](https://louhi2018.fbk.eu/home) workshop which is collocated with [EMNLP 2018](http://emnlp2018.org).

 The co-authors of the paper are Pål Brekke, Øystein Nytrø, Lilja Øvrelid.
 The work is funded by [BIGMED](https://bigmed.no/) project.